772/stationary-cam/README.md

 You can use the generated SVG template to cut the cam out of a metal plate, cardboard or any other material.
 Depending on the material of the cam, you might need a different file format.

+### Using [GIMP](https://gimp.org) to convert the SVG to PNG

+1. When opening the SVG with GIMP, you can select the size of the picture.
+1. File -> Export As... -> example.png

 ### Using [Blender](https://www.blender.org) to convert the SVG to OBJ or STL

 OBJ and STL files are often used for 3D printing or CNC woodworking.